apollo994/references_log/README.md

 datasets download genome accession GCF_028858775.2 --include gff3,genome
 # unzip archive
 unzip ncbi_dataset.zip
-# organize the assemblies in the target folder
+# organize the assemblies in the target folder (this is the folder where the species folder will be created)
 python organize_ncbi.py --ncbi ncbi_dataset --target target_folder/

 ```